0PEIN0/bash-helpers/README.md

 # Bash Helpers
 Bash helper scripts.

 Intended to help software engineers working on python/django and nodejs environment.
 The scripts that were used below are only tested on **Ubuntu 16.04 LTS**.
-The will be no os version specific package changes on the script until **Ubuntu 18.04 LTS** release.
+There will be no OS version specific package changes on the script until **Ubuntu 18.04 LTS** release.
 We will need to wait a few months after release to get all the packages for 18.04 version.

-Estimated total installation time is 2 hours, although will vary based on machine and network connection performance.
+Estimated total installation time is 2-3 hours, although will vary based on machine and network connection performance.

 # Usage Instructions